Are You Constructing Health or Destroying Disease?

 As they begin to work at this level of awareness around their health, patients embrace the knowledge and life skills that actively prevent disease through the positive promotion of health and wellbeing, which is another and deeper level of healing that Ayurveda offers.
 The net result is a society comprising healthy individuals, now in charge of their own health and taking ownership of any disease they manifest.
 They are actively sculpting a life around optimum lifestyle, foods, behaviors, thoughts, and practices that gift the being with happiness, balance, vigor and enthusiasm for living life to its fullest potential.

-In Conclusion In light of the limitations of allopathic biomedicine to fully heal the multi-dimensional human being and its inability to prevent disease and related suffering, the Vedic model of healing represented by Ayurveda has again become important in the twenty-first century.
+In light of the limitations of allopathic biomedicine to fully heal the multi-dimensional human being and its inability to prevent disease and related suffering, the Vedic model of healing represented by Ayurveda has again become important in the twenty-first century.

 Global health seekers who want true health – no longer satisfied with mere symptom suppression at great costs to self, society, and environment – will benefit from Ayurveda’s strength.
 Ayurveda’s in-depth understanding of the fundamental root causes of sickness– a knowledge that still eludes the allopathic system – and its teachings on avoiding or reversing those causes constitute the elaborate science of disease prevention, or Swasthavritta.

 It is the need of the hour to learn how not to fall sick.
 As more and more of us turn to the comforting refuge of Ayurveda – with its warm, nourishing, and heartening teachings on both preventing disease and promoting health – we can adapt these choices and practices within our homes, kitchens, and hearts, and empower ourselves to self-determine the course of our health, in an otherwise power-tipped system.

 Want to be part of the Ayurveda cure by studying with me and my hand-groomed faculty?
 Click here